biocore/qiime/doc/scripts/parallel_blast.rst

 	-i, `-`-infile_path
 		Path of sequences to use as queries [REQUIRED]
 	-r, `-`-refseqs_path
-		Path to fasta sequences to search against [REQUIRED] -o, `-`-output_dir
+		Path to fasta sequences to search against or name of pre-formatted BLAST database [REQUIRED] -o, `-`-output_dir
 		Name of output directory for blast jobs [REQUIRED]